Healthcare restructuring and cost-cutting are unavoidable consequences of a strained healthcare environment.

 Consolidation of hospitals and laboratories will only increase.
 A recent report shows that the volume of mergers and acquisitions has almost doubled.1 Key factors influencing the current wave of mergers and acquisitions are cost-cutting and the increasingly competitive environment.
 The trend suggests that smaller laboratories are either going to be acquired or consolidated, while the big laboratories will get even bigger.

 This intense pressure is affecting some of the largest clinical laboratory networks in the world.
-One recent layoff affected 200 laboratory workers,2 and this is not an isolated incident.3 With industry-wide consolidation efforts underway, many labs are wondering what impact this trend will have on the larger diagnostic landscape.
+One recent layoff affected 200 laboratory workers,2 and this is not an isolated incident.3 With consolidation in healthcare efforts underway, many labs are wondering what impact this trend will have on the larger diagnostic landscape.

-Staring in the face of these multi-year, highly complex consolidations, how can success be guaranteed when staff are already stretched thin?
+Staring in the face of these multi-year, highly complex consolidations, how can success be guaranteed when staff is already stretched thin?

 Watch Jeff Myers outline how to properly execute your plan.

 What if the real challenge is not the obvious one

 While most attention is targeting what impact consolidation in healthcare has on the larger diagnostic landscape, looking ahead reveals another troubling trend.
 Yes, an unknown number of labs are predicted to close, and many more will potentially be consolidated…but what about the ones that survive?
 They will still be forced to focus on additional cost efficiencies, particularly in terms of reducing equipment costs and the numbers of reagent vendors.
 The growing pressure of consolidation in healthcare may only be the first obstacle.
 Will a lack of in-house consolidation present a more significant challenge?